 Since they are reusable, they can last many years and save money in the long term.

 MERV Rating 11-16

-If you need the highest quality furnace filter with the cleanest air than this is the type to get.
+If you need the highest quality furnace filter with the cleanest air, then this is the type to get.

-Since they are thick they don’t fit into all furnace so be sure to check your furnace dimension if one will fit into it.
+Since they are thick, they don’t fit into all furnace return air slots, so be sure to check your furnace dimension to see if one will fit into it.

 How to Replace a Furnace Filter